KyungJin-JinnySohn/STOR565_Machine_Learning/README.md

 ## Feature extraction

 When using text data, the data itself does not include variables with which models can be directly built.
-Therefore, we need to go through a step of feature extraction.
+Therefore, we need to perform a step of feature extraction.
 We used two methods:

 1. Bag of n-Gram
     + Code: `Feature_extraction_ngram.Rmd`